neulab/retomaton/README.md

 For the Greedy Merge clustering algorithm.
 See [the code of He et al. (2021)](https://github.com/jxhe/efficient-knnlm/blob/main/ef_knnlm/dstore_compression/greedy_merge.sh).
 Greedy Merge is much faster and requires much fewer memory than k-means, but results in slightly higher perplexity:

 <img width="50%" src="images/clustering_wiki.png" />

+See also Figures 8 and 9 in Appendix D in the paper.

 ## Evaluating the Fine-tuned Model